 Because the couple had no children, they left Lauriston to the city of Edinburgh under the condition that it be preserved unchanged.
 And so the promise was kept.
 The castle with the remarkable Edwardian interior, filled to the brim with their fine furniture and artwork, is now a museum maintained by the city.
 For a nominal fee, you can take a guided tour of this home, which remains exactly as it was in the couple’s day.
 The manicured grounds, with views over the Firth of Forth and a stunning Japanese garden, are a real bargain – free!
 Lauriston Castle is a true gem.

-The photos that follow are from Mr. C’s and my first trip to Scotland, which we took in the month of May.
-The weather that day was magnificent.
+The photos that follow were taken in the month of May.
+The weather that day was MAGNIFICENT.
 I think you will see that with scenery like this, it was impossible not to fall crazy in love with the place.

+Told ya this was a lovely place!
 As always, thanks for stopping by.
 Your visits here mean the world to me.
-Til next time…
+Until next time…